hjf34/Cold/Transcriptomics/README.md

 RNA samples from nuclear and cytoplasmic fractions of AC16 and U2OS cells exposed to different temperature conditions were generated into libraries using the QuantSeq 3’ mRNA-Seq Library Prep Kit for Ion Torrent (Lexogen).
 Libraries were sequenced using the Ion Proton Sequencer and aligned to the hg19 human genome build or a combined dm6 (*D. melanogaster*) / hg19 genome build (for *D. melanogaster* cell spiked in samples) using the TMAP aligner with alignment settings (-tmap mapall stage1 map4) to generate bam files.
 Bam file reads were narrowed to their 3' nucleotide and converted to bigwig files using R scripts `bamfile_to_narrowed_bigwigs.R` and `bamfile_spikedin_to_narrowed_bigwigs.R`.

 ### Count Table Generation and Processing
-Human polyA site (PAS) annotations were obtained from PolyA_DB 3 (http://exon.umdnj.edu/polya_db/v3) (Wang et al, 2018).
+Human polyA site (PAS) annotations were obtained from the Tian lab PolyA_DB 3 (http://exon.umdnj.edu/polya_db/v3) (Wang et al, 2018).
 Each PAS was extended 20 nt 3’ and 200 nt 5’ from the site of cleavage and those that overlapped on the same strand after extension were combined into a single PAS annotation: see GRanges object `reducedHumanPas.Rda`.
 D. melanogaster PASs were obtained from the Tian lab (Liu et al, 2017) and were extended, in the same way as for human PASs: see GRanges object `reducedFlyPas.Rda`.
-Counts per PAS for each RNA-seq sample were obtained using bigwig files (from GEO (http://https://www.ncbi.nlm.nih.gov/geo/) under accession code GSE137003) and R scripts `coldCountTableGeneration.R` and `countTableGenerationFly.R`.
+Counts per PAS for each RNA-seq sample were obtained using bigwig files (from GEO (http://https://www.ncbi.nlm.nih.gov/geo/) under accession code GSE137003) and R scripts `coldCountTableGeneration.R` and `countTableGenerationFly.R` to give `coldCountTableRaw.Rda` and `FlyCountTableRaw1.Rda`, respectively.

+###

+###

 Mapped reads were narrowed to their 3’ most nucleotide and those which overlapped with the extended PAS annotations were counted.
 Counts were then obtained for each gene by combining the counts for all PASs associated with each gene.
 Genes not in the RefSeq gene database were excluded.